kuiwuchn/stitchMeshing/README.md

 You need to install [Gurobi](http://www.gurobi.com/) before compiling the code.

-Set include directory and lib directory accordingly for gurobi in CMakeLists.txt line 110 and 114.
+-Set include directory and lib directory accordingly for gurobi in CMakeLists.txt line 110 and 114.
-Use CmakeGUI with the correct directory for source code and build.
+-Use CmakeGUI with the correct directory for source code and build.
 Note that the CMakeLists.txt is only tested with Visual Studio 2015.

 ## Usage